 When a service medical board decides a severely disabled person can no longer be employed in the Armed Forces and should be discharged, DWP now use the service medical board evidence where possible to determine eligibility to Universal Credit rather than conduct a face-to-face medical assessment.

 This applies to the initial Work Capability Assessment made at the time of discharge.
-This will automatically be picked up by Centre for Health and Disablement Assessment (CHDA) when a referral is made.
+This will automatically be picked up by the Health Assessment Advisory Service (HAAS), when a referral is made.